ClintH/remote/README.md

 `ourId` (string)
 * Each sketch has an id, allowing you to distinguish where data is coming from.
-* Default: it creates a random id
+* Default: it creates a random id, or previously used random id.

 `url` (string, default: same hostname)
 * Url for websocket server, if used.
 Eg: `wss://localhost:8080/ws`.
 Make sure you use `wss://` for secure data.